jjleng/sensei/README.md

     cd sensei_root_folder/backend/
     mv .env.development.example .env.development
     ```
     Edit `.env.development` as needed.
 The example environment assumes you run models through Ollama.
-Make sure you have reasonably good GPUs to run the command-r model.
+Make sure you have reasonably good GPUs to run the command-r/Qwen-2-72b-instruct/WizardLM-2 8x22B model.

 2. No need to do anything for the frontend.